gensx-inc/gensx/README.md

 #### Dependencies

-This project does not have a dependency on `react`, or any other JSX library.
+This project does not have a dependency on `react`, or any other JSX-based library.
 It provides a custom JSX runtime that can be used by the Typescript compiler, or whichever bundler you're using to bundle your code.

 ### Configure your project